Sterling rescue act spares 10-man Man City — Nigeria Today

 City preserved their record of never having lost their first home Premier League game, but the main upshot was that Manchester United, Huddersfield Town and West Bromwich Albion now boast the only 100 percent records in the league.

-While City manager Pep Guardiola was unable to avenge the 4-0 defeat masterminded by his old Barcelona team-mate Ronald Koeman in January’s meeting between the teams, his side’s spirit will have pleased him.
+While Guardiola was unable to avenge the 4-0 thrashing masterminded by his old Barcelona team-mate Ronald Koeman in January’s meeting between the teams at Goodison Park, there was steeliness to his side’s second-half reaction.

-For Everton manager Koeman, who gave a second-half debut to record £45 million ($57.9 million, 49.3 million euros) recruit Gylfi Sigurdsson, this was a sign that his side could now be genuine contenders for a Champions League place.
+For Koeman, who gave a second-half debut to record £45 million ($57.9 million, 49.3 million euros) recruit Gylfi Sigurdsson, this was a sign that his side are now genuine contenders for a Champions League place.

+“They did not create a lot of open chances,” the Everton manager told BBC Sport.
+“They had the domination in the game and on the counter-attack.
+We had some good opportunities.”

+Koeman conceded there were “doubts about both red cards”, but accused City’s players of trying to “influence the referee” following Walker’s dismissal in the 44th minute.

 City made one change from their 2-0 win at Brighton and Hove Albion, Leroy Sane replacing Danilo at left wing-back, and with Everton content to sit back and absorb pressure, the hosts took the game to them.